Martyn's Law FAQs

 What are the qualifying activities for Martyn’s Law?

-The qualifying activities under Martyn’s Law (Terrorism (Protection of Premises) Bill) refer to activities where the public has access to a venue or premises.
+The qualifying activities under Martyn’s Law, officially known as the Terrorism (Protection of Premises) Act 2025, refer to activities where the public has access to a venue or premises.
 These activities include:

 • Entertainment and leisure – such as concerts, theatres, and cinemas.